Epigenetic Tracking: a Model for Multicellular Biology: Cancer

+Based onthis scheme, ``driver'' mutations found in cancer samples can be divided in three broad categories: mutations to MP pathways, mutations to GF pathways, and mutations to other genes, which confer to the trasformed cell the ability to acquire a fully malignant phenotype, to invade and infiltrate distant tissues.
+Our model predicts that each cancer harbors mutations in one or more MP pathways and/or one or more GF pathways, and the number of damaged pathways be proportional to the phenotypic ``distance'' of the tumour from its normal counterpart, i.e. inversely proportional to the tumour grade.

 Based onstudies of skin cancer, the process of carcinogenesis is traditionally divided into three phases: initiation (induction of permanent alterations to DNA), promotion (proliferation of the initiated cell triggered by subsequent stimuli) and progression (from a benign tumour to a malignant one).
-Our interpretation is that the damage to morphogen processing pathways corresponds to initiation, the first stage of carcinogenesis.
+Our interpretation is that damages to MP and GF pathways correspond to initiation, the first stage of carcinogenesis.
 The analogous in our model of the promotion phase, i.e. the proliferation of the stem cell, is postponed until regeneration occurs, or until the clock reaches the timer value.
 The action of a timer-dependent mechanism, if present in biology, may explain the long latency period observed between the exposure to carcinogenic substances (e.g. tobacco smoke) and the appearance of a tumour (e.g. lung cancer).
 Finally, progression, the third and last phase of carcinogenesis, may be linked to further mutations which confer additional powers to the already transformed cells, i.e. the capacity to infiltrate tissues and to produce distant metastases.

 Our proposalis fully consistent with the cancer stem cell model, with the recent paradigm of dynamic stemness, and with the idea that each cell in a tumour has tumorigenic potential.
-This potential is associated to a damage to morphogen processing genes, which is present initially in a single stem cell, and subsequently spreads to all normal and stem cells derived from it.
+This potential is associated to a damage to MP or GF genes, which is present initially in a single stem cell, and subsequently spreads to all normal and stem cells derived from it.
 The ET contribution to the field mainly lies in two ideas.
 The first idea consists in the notion of stem cell generation, which explains the emergence of a hierarchy of cell types, and brings together embryonic, adult and cancer stem cells under a unified framework.
-The second idea is a proposal for a low-level generation mechanism, through the actions of morphogens and the division of space into regions, which may correspond to biological stem niches.
+The second idea is a proposal for a low-level generation mechanism, through the actions of morphogens and growth factors.